 As from Autumn 2025 we will no longer send out hard copies of our erbacce-journal to countries outside of the UK and some parts of the EU.
 This is due to spiralling postal charges and import duties being imposed by Customs.
 Instead we shall be sending (free) PDF versions to poets included in each edition.

-The poets. who will shortly be listed in our long-list below, made the cut from many thousands
+The poets listed in our long-list below, made the cut from ten thousand+

 each and every one of the poets listed below is highly-commended.